dalalayan1/sort-types/README.md

 npm install 'sort-types';
 ```

-## If you want to play around, you may use the functions like this -
+## If you want to play around, you may use the functions like this
 ```
 import { bubbleSort } from 'sort-types';

 bubbleSort([3,1,8,4,2]);
 ```

+## Few upcoming sorts
+    * Radix sort
+    * Bucket sort
+    * Heap sort

+## Known issues
+The merge-sort is not implemented properly.
+It is still WIP.